devanshamin/devanshamin/README.md

 I'm a software engineer with focus in ML/AI.

-- 🔭 I was an AI engineer at BioXcel Therapeutics.
+- 🔭 Founding ML engineer at a stealth startup.
+Previously worked at a Biotech company as an AI engineer for 3+ years.
-- 🌱 I’m currently training LLMs to use multiple tools.
 - 💬 Ask me about Python, Software Engineering, and Machine/Deep learning.

 <!--